What’s the issue?

 BOS Australia’s position on palm oil

-BOS Australia supports the use of identity preserved and segregated certified sustainable palm oil.
+BOS Australia's palm oil policy supports the use of identity preserved and segregated certified sustainable palm oil.
 We believe its adoption is achievable in the Australian market if sufficient consumer pressure is brought to bear.
 We acknowledge that the shift to sustainable production and the RSPO certification process is not without its issues but we believe it remains the most acceptable solution currently available.

 What can I do about palm oil?